neerajajaja/moodle-to-azure-aks/moodle-image/README.md

     --build-arg PHP_CS=$phpCS         # php checksum to verify package integrity --build-arg APACHE_CS=$apacheCS       # apache checksum to verify package integrity -t moodle-image     #tag name
-    .       # Location of folder container Dockerfile
+    .       # Location of folder containing Dockerfile
 ```
 The container doesn't perform a fresh installation of moodle, instead it picks up the mode code and data copied from on-prem from azure file share whic we use as persistent volume.